Raw vector

 CVE-2023-26417 is a high-severity Use After Free (CWE-416) vulnerability in Adobe Acrobat.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked at the 46.8th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 16% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 Adobe Acrobat Reader versions 23.001.20093 and earlier, along with versions 20.005.30441 and earlier, contain a Use After Free vulnerability tracked as CVE-2023-26417.
 The flaw is assigned CWE-416 and carries a CVSS 3.1 score of 7.8, reflecting local attack vector, low complexity, and no required privileges.